 Ground Floor Exhibit

-One of the exhibit’s highlights is the chance to see earlier works by Picasso alongside paintings by other famous artists.
+One of the exhibit’s highlights is seeing earlier works by Picasso alongside paintings by other famous artists.
 For example, you can see a painting that Picasso created as a teenager alongside one of Vincent van Gogh’s most notable works.

 More Exhibits from Different Artists